List of Neighbours characters introduced in 2025: Monte Jones

 Monte Jones, played by Dennis Coard, made his first appearance on 3 September 2025.
 The character was first revealed in spoilers written by Daniel Kilkelly from Digital Spy, that say that he purchases an apartment at the Eirini Rising retirement complex, after Susan Kennedy (Jackie Woodburne) convinces him to do so.
 It is also revealed that Monte is seen as a "celebrity" by residents due to appearing in commercials in the 80's.
 Monte recurred until the final Eirini Rising scene on 5 November 2025.

 Monte is given a tour of Eirini by Susan, who was convinced she recognized him, but he was reluctant to address her suspicions.
 He is soon recognized by Vera Punt (Sally-Anne Upton) and Moira Tohu (Robyn Arthur), as a coffee advertisement actor from the 1980's.
 As they are both excited to see him, he soon warms to the attention.
 Monte buys an apartment in the complex and is disappointed when owner Terese Willis (Rebekah Elmaloglou) fails to recognize him.
 He later overhears Vera and Gino Esposito (Shane McNamara) complaining about the food and coffee that had been swapped for budget cuts, and he stands up for the management team, convincing Vera and Gino that they are doing all they can to keep the complex running.
 Monte later offers to help out Vera's young friends Taye Obasi (Lakota Johnson), Sadie Rodwell (Emerald Chan) and Max Ramsay (Ben Jackson) by trying their new skincare products alongside Vera, Moira and Gino.
 Vera begins to flirt with him which annoys Moira and Gino, and she eventually asks him on a date.
+Monte attends the makeup exhibition in honor of Amanda Harris (Briony Behets) alongside the other Eirini Rising residents.
+Vera misses their date and so he goes out with Moira instead, making Vera jealous.
+He later attends a pottery lesson in the Erini Rising games room, and witnesses Moira and Vera both trying to impress him, before he tells them that he is interested in Hilary Robinson (Anne Scott-Pendlebury), and asks her out on a date.